viv-sun/covid-19-clusters-by-maryland-counties/README.md

 ## Summary
 Just from looking at the scatter plot, it would be reasonable to assume that perhaps there could exist 2 or 3 potential cluster groups.
 I conducted a cluster analysis and found that all of the data points were sorted into one cluster, despite the fact that I had used three anchors.
 I tried it again with two anchors, but still yielded a similar cluster result in which all the data points were clustered into one group.

+Moving forward, I would like to examine the earliest date that has data available, as well as a date that is in the middle between the earliest and most recent (12/4/2020) date.
+Examining their cluster analyses may show a story of how different counties have fared over time in regards to the COVID-19 pandemic.